Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_file FASTA_FILE, -f FASTA_FILE
                             Path of the genome fasta file.
       --main_gff MAIN_GFF, -mg MAIN_GFF
-                            Screenshot will be generated based on the positions of genomic features in this gff file.
+                            Screenshots will be generated based on the positions of genomic features in this gff file.
       --side_gffs SIDE_GFFS [SIDE_GFFS ...], -sg SIDE_GFFS [SIDE_GFFS ...]
-                            The gff files of other genomic feature (besides --main_gff).
-For assigning multiple files, please use space to separated them.
+                            The gff files of further genomic features (besides --main_gff).
+For assigning multiple files, please use spaces to separated them.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             TEX+/- wig files.
 The format is:
                             wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For example,
-                            my_lib_tex_forward.wig:tex:1:a:+
-                            my_lib_tex_reverse.wig:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            Wig files of RNA-Seq with transcript fragmented.
+                            Wig files of RNA-Seq of fragmented transcripts.
 The format is: wig_file_path:frag:condition_id(integer):re
                             plicate_id(alphabet):strand(+ or -).
 If multiple wig
                             files need to be assigned, please use spaces to